Dismiss Modal

 Caitlin Akerman

-Caitlin Akerman, PharmD, BCPS, is a cardiology clinical staff pharmacist at WakeMed and an Assistant Professor of Clinical Education at the UNC Eshelman School of Pharmacy.
-Caitlin serves as a preceptor for both pharmacy students and residents on their Internal Medicine rotation.
-Additionally, Caitlin serves at the PGY2 Teaching Coordinator and the PGY2 Cardiology Longitudinal Ambulatory Care Rotation preceptor.
-Caitlin gratuated from the UNC Eshelman School of Pharmacy and completed a PGY1 Pharmacy Practice Residency and a PGY2 Cardiology Residency at WakeMed.
+Caitlin Akerman, PharmD, BCPS, is the current Internal Medicine Clinical Specialist at WakeMed Health & Hospitals and an Assistant Professor of Clinical Education at the UNC Eshelman School of Pharmacy.
+She serves as a preceptor for both pharmacy students and residents on their Internal Medicine rotation.
+Additionally, Caitlin serves as the PGY2 teaching coordinator.
+Caitlin graduated from the UNC Eshelman School of Pharmacy in 2016 and completed a PGY1 Pharmacy Practice Residency and a PGY2 Cardiology Residency at WakeMed Health & Hospitals in 2018.
 She also completed a teaching certificate program through the UNC Eshelman School of Pharmacy.
-Caitlin's current projects include student MUSEs regarding IV vitamin K utilization, SGLT2i inpatient utilization and adherence to HIT/T orderset updates.
-Areas of interest for Caitlin include heart failure, anticoagulation, transitions of care and ambulatory care services.
+Her current projects involve the evaluation of IV iron formulations and enoxaparin dosing in obese patients.
+Areas of interest for Caitlin include transitions of care, anticoagulation, and heart failure.

 Email: cakerman@wakemed.org